AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-6/README.md

 sudo mv containerd/bin/* /bin/
 ```

-### Configure CNI Networking
+## Step 4: Configure Container Networking Interface (CNI)

+The CNI plugins are used to set up container networking and handle IP address management.
 Retrieve the Pod CIDR range for the current compute instance:

 ```sh
 POD_CIDR="10.200.0.0/16"